Storage Types

 | p99 Write Latency | 16ms |

-Flex Storage Volumes do not have traditional performance characteristics that you may expect from traditional shared filesystems (like NFS or block storage).Due to the nature of object storage every file operation incurs fixed overhead regardless of file size:
+Mounted object storage does not have traditional performance characteristics that you may expect from traditional shared filesystems.Due to the request-based nature of object storage every file operation incurs fixed overhead regardless of file size:

 - FUSE overhead: User-space/kernel context switches per syscall